mareksagan/MakeSRTYellow/README.md

 # MakeSRTYellow
-Change the SRT subtitles color to yellow in a given directory for better subtitle visibility
+Change the SRT subtitles color to yellow in a given directory for better subtitle visibility.
+Optimized for HandBreak subtitle hardcoding

 # How to use it?
 1. Make sure that the **SRT files** are encoded with **UTF-8**.